 Topic Area Assessment Point What is History?
-(Introductory Unit) Baseline Assessment - Who is the most significant?
-Factual knowledge assessment The Battle of Hastings Write an account of how the Battle of Hastings changed Britain.
-Medieval Life Narrative writing on the death of Simon Sudbury Life in Tudor England Factual knowledge assessment How significant were the black Tudors?
-English Civil War Factual knowledge assessment The French Revolution Explain the significance of the Storming of the Bastille
+Baseline Assessment - Who is the most significant?
+(Introductory Unit) Factual knowledge assessment The Battle of Hastings Write an account of how the Battle of Hastings changed Britain.
+Medieval Life Narrative writing on the death of Simon Sudbury Life in Tudor England Factual knowledge assessment How useful is the Westminster Tournament Roll for a historian studying Tudor England?'
+English Civil War Factual knowledge assessment How convincing is S.R.
+Gardiner's interpretation of Oliver Cromwell?
+The French Revolution Explain the significance of the Storming of the Bastille